fossfreedom/coverart-search-providers/README.md

  - removed Discogs since they now require oauth2 support
  - add Spotify as an coverart provider
  - fix bug to carry on search after binning poor MusicBrainz image download
+ - restructure rate-limits to ensure faster downloads whilst keeping to providers rate-limits

 Recommended order for Search Providers

  - embedded coverart
  - coverart in the track song folder
  - local cache search (~/.cache/rhythmbox/covers)
+ - Cover Art Archive
+ - MusicBrainz
  - LastFM (use the LastFM plugin to login)
- - MusicBrainz
  - Spotify
- - Cover Art Archive

 *How to install - Rhythmbox 2.96 to 2.99.1:*